-You can save any extra filling to use in your morning oats!
+You can save any extra filling from this apple pie rum recipe to use in your morning oats!

 Preheat oven to 425 degrees F. Heat the brown sugar, spiced rum, salt and 3 tbsp butter in a small saucepan over medium heat.
 Bring to a boil and stir constantly until it thickens slightly.
 Don’t worry if it doesn’t seem nearly thick enough, it will thicken as it cools.

 Put sliced apples in a large bowl and mix with Apple Pie Spice Blend, flour, salt, and brown sugar until evenly coated.

 Mix flour, sugar, and salt in a medium bowl with a whisk.
 Cube the chilled butter and cut into dry mixture with a food processor, fork, or handheld pastry blender just until it becomes crumbly.
 Add vinegar, beaten egg, and water until it becomes a dough.
 Do not overmix, this will make the dough tough.